 Low Lying Stakes On A High Water Wellie Day

-You may have heard that 2012 has been the wettest summer in Briton in 100 years and I’ll admit that all this rain has had an effect on our normal outside activities.
+You may have heard that 2012 has been the wettest summer in Britain in 100 years and I’ll admit that all this rain has had an effect on our normal outside activities.
 That said, I wasn’t ready to sacrifice my party plan when Jersey Girl came to visit.
 When she was with us two years ago we had a Pirate Party for her down by the river just off the Camel Trail and invited the children of some of our friends who live in and around the village.

 She still remembers that day even though she was six at the time.
 When she asked John if we were going to have another one just before he brought her back from Jersey to stay with us last week, I wasn’t sure I could create a memory as nice as the one in 2010.
 Given how wet things were and the tight schedule we had between my work and the availability of the children we wanted to invite, we had a few hurdles to get over.
 The main one was the weather and we decided that rain or shine we were going to DIG!

 Some of you had a chance to try to guess what the stakes were for when I posted this photo in an update on Facebook.
-Sorry to make you wait for it, but this year I decided to give the kids experience of archeological dig even though the items waiting to be discovered be planted by me.
+Sorry to make you wait for it, but this year I decided to give the kids the experience of archeological dig even though the items waiting to be discovered were planted by me.

 So I dressed for nasty weather and went out about an hour before the party was to start to stake and tie out an area for the dig.
 I left the string loose to avoid young feet getting tangled in the barriers and then I dug down a bit to bury the objects.
-It was raining so hard that the raindrops quickly made the earth look pretty natural and undisturbed.
+It was raining so hard that the raindrops quickly made the earth look natural and undisturbed.

 I wanted to get the best shot I could of the area before the children came to dig it all up so I climbed the closest tree to snap a few photos. l intended to just take the one you see below, but liked the look between the limbs of the tree I was standing in and wanted to share it with you too as well.